Information Services Corporation

-Information Services Corporation (ISC) is a publicly traded Canadian multinational that offers registry and information management services.
-It operates as a parent company to three subsidiaries: ISC Enterprise Inc, ESC Corporate Services Ltd, and Enterprise Registry Solutions Ltd.
+Information Services Corporation (ISC) is a publicly traded Canadian multinational company that provides registry and information management services for public data and records.
+The company focuses on the development and management of secure government registries with significant experience in integrating and transforming government information into solutions for the people and businesses.
+It operates through three business segments (Registry Operations, Services and Technology Solutions) and is a parent company to three subsidiaries: ISC Enterprise Inc, ESC Corporate Services Ltd, Enterprise Registry Solutions Ltd. Reamined Systems Inc. and Regulis.

 Activities

-ISC holds a Master Service Agreement with the Government of Saskatchewan, which has been effective for 20 years and is valid until 2033.
+ISC holds a Master Service Agreement with the Government of Saskatchewan, which has been effective since 2013 and is valid until 2053.
 The agreement pertains to the Saskatchewan Land Registry, Personal Property Registry, Corporate Registry, Common Business Identifier Program, and Business Registration Saskatchewan Program.

 In 2015, ISC acquired ESC Corporate Services Ltd.

-In 2017, ISC acquired Enterprise Registry Solutions Ltd., an Ireland-based registry technology company that develops and implements registry technology solutions.
+In 2017, ISC acquired Enterprise Registry Solutions Ltd., an Ireland-based registry technology company.

+In 2020, ISC acquired Paragon Inc., a technology enabled company focused on facilitating and coordinating asset recovery on behalf of many of Canada’s regulated banks.

+In 2022, ISC acquired Reamined Systems Inc., a company providing property tax management infrastructure and services in Ontario.

+In 2023, ISC acquired Regulis S.A, the Registrar that manages and operates the International Registry of Interests in Rolling Stock.

-ISC currently employs 400 people in Saskatchewan, Ontario, Quebec, British Columbia, and Ireland.
+ISC currently employs approx. 545 people in Saskatchewan, Ontario, Quebec, British Columbia, and Ireland.